The Crossing Guard Blu-ray Movie

 As promised, Freddy returns to kill John.
 This time he runs away and Freddy goes after him.
 During the chase, the two men discover that they have plenty in common.

-Dedicated to Charles Bukowski, Sean Penn’s second feature film appropriately blends black comedy and drama - but in the mix there is substantially more of the latter.
+Dedicated to Charles Bukowski, Sean Penn’s second feature film appropriately blends black comedy and drama, but in this mix there is substantially more of the latter.
 Its message is about right and wrong, forgiveness and acceptance.

-The narrative is simple, free of surprises.
+The narrative is simple and free of surprises.
 Naturally, the entire film depends on Nicholson, Morse, and Houston’s strong individual performances.
 The high points are the scenes where they clash and argue with each other or let Penn’s camera carefully observe their faces.

 Most of the film is raw and gritty.
-It also has a distinctively '90s flavor, but strangely enough it does not feel dated.
-One reason why is the fact that it is a dialog-driven, free of political correctness piece; another reason is its casual, borderline Cassavetes-esque tone.
+It also has a distinct '90s flavor, but strangely enough, it does not feel dated.
+One reason why is the fact that it is a dialog-driven, free of political correctness piece.
+Another reason is its casual, borderline Cassavetes-esque tone.

 The film is beautifully lensed by acclaimed cinematographer Vilmos Zsigmond (Brian De Palma’s Obsession, Michael Cimino’s The Deer Hunter).
 Some of the nighttime footage as well as the club scenes are notably beautiful.
-The film is also complimented by a strong soundtrack featuring tracks by Bruce Springsteen ("Missing"), Joe Henry ("King’s Highway'), and Dead Can Dance ("Ubiquitous Mr. Love Groove"), among others.
+The soundtrack features original tracks by Bruce Springsteen ("Missing"), Joe Henry ("King’s Highway'), and Dead Can Dance ("Ubiquitous Mr. Love Groove"), among others.

 The Crossing Guard Blu-ray Movie, Video Quality 3.0 of 5